memphis-tools/oc_projet9_appli_web_django/README.md

 3. Run app with default dummy database

+	You will find **3 users already created : donald, daisy and loulou**.
+You can choose to subscribe as new user.
+	In order to test features you will also find some dummy projects, reviews and tickets.

       `python ./manage.py runserver`

-4. Run app from scratch
+Optionnal - Run app from scratch

       `python ./manage.py init_app_litreview`